quelcom/homeink/README.md

 ## Intro

 Back in 2010 I bought an Amazon Kindle DX, thinking that the large screen would be ideal for reading technical books in PDF format.
 Even though reading such books was *doable* overall, it required few compromises.
 In some cases, PDF books required a bit of preprocessing in order to crop empty margins.
 Despite that, PDFs with condensed charts or images were still difficult to interpret, and the zooming and navigation capabilities of the device were a bit underwhelming, especially with heavy files.
-In the end, I used the Kindle DX for reading mostly sci-fi books, and that was perfect especially when I learned how to hack the device and install [KOReader](https://github.com/koreader/koreader).
+In the end, I used the Kindle DX for reading mostly sci-fi books, and for that it was perfect.
+Especially when I learned how to hack the device and install [KOReader](https://github.com/koreader/koreader).
 That lasted for years until the battery started to give up due to its age.
 In 2021 I bought a Kobo Libra 2 and the Kindle went right into a drawer.
-I refused the idea of consiering the Kindle e-waste and that I should just get rid of it, so it went to a drawer waiting for a new opportunity.
+I refused the idea of considering the Kindle e-waste and that I should just get rid of it, so it went to a drawer waiting for a new opportunity.

 And the opportunity came: I was looking to buy a large (around 10" or 12") display in order to display a Home Assistant dashboard and I suddenly remembered I still had my old Kindle.
-The major blocker is that the Kindle DX does not have any ethernet or wi-fi connecitivy (only networking available is the built-in 3G radio for Amazon Whispernet, which has been defunct for years).
+The major blocker is that the Kindle DX does not have any ethernet or wi-fi connectivity (only networking available is the built-in 3G radio for Amazon Whispernet, which has been defunct for years).
 On the other hand, a Raspberry Pi Zero 2 W has all the networking I need and is tiny.
 Considering I already hacked the Kindle back in the days, I started to explore the idea of coupling them and see if I could control the Kindle display from the Pi Zero.

 ## Preparations